 Finish company Suunto has been around since its humble beginnings in 1936 when the brand began life as a company manufacturing compasses.
 While they still manufacture a range of compasses, they have also added a range of lifestyle and sports watches to their name and are very well thought of in the field.

 Fitbit is an American giant in the field of fitness trackers.
 The company was purchased by Google in 2019 and looks set for even bigger things in the future.
-As a company, Fitbit has won numerous awards within the fitness industry and offer a wide selection of wearable to customers ranging from the more basic tracker to more sophisticated fitness watches.
+As a company, Fitbit has won numerous awards within the fitness industry and offers a wide selection of wearable to customers ranging from the more basic tracker to more sophisticated fitness watches.

 How do you choose the right wearable?